PeeperLab/CopywriteR/README.md

 ## Changes and additions we are currently working on

-- [ ] Debug error when using 1kb bin size
 - [ ] Change output format to igv2.0
 - [ ] Make keeping intermediate .bam and MACS files optional
 - [ ] Check warning message "Setting LC_CTYPE failed, using C" with some installations of R